SPANDigital/presidium/docs/content/reference/directories.md

 | `./content` | Articles |
 | `./static` | Various resources for the project (images, imported content, etc.) |

-All content changes are monitored; any change triggers a regeneration of the content.
+All content changes are monitored; any change triggers a regeneration of the site.